-Wolf's Fang Explorer has an Iridium dome satellite system, which can provide a data connection of 128kb per second.
+Whichaway Camp has an Iridium dome satellite system, which can provide a data connection of 128kb per second.
 This is used operationally by our Camp Manager to communicate by email with Cape Town and Wolf's Fang runway.

 Guests can send and receive text-only emails via the White Desert ipad.
 We have created a guest email account address and for your use through which text-only emails are sent and received every morning and evening, with service charged at US\$1 per sent or received email.
 Attachments can be sent or received by request at an additional charge of US\$5 per Mb.
-There is no web-browsing internet access available at Wolf's Fang Explorer to staff or clients.
+There is no web-browsing internet access available at Whichaway to staff or clients.

-GUEST EMAIL: WFRGuest@white-desert.com
+GUEST EMAIL: wa-guest@white-desert.com